So this last week or so my clinic has been flooded with people suffering from back pain.

 Physio can help.
 It often makes it worse before it gets better – but it does get better.
 Specific exercises are needed too.
 Again, they are painful at first, but if you persist, the pain begins to drop.

 More: Limiting the amount of time you spend sitting can help too.
 And there’s something to note – I see a lot of people sitting on my couch in my clinic with back pain and they tell me that “sitting doesn’t make it worse” – but what they’re doing is sitting in a modified or slouched way that means they’re just avoiding the pain – making the whole thing last longer and often leaving the person with an awkward looking posture long after the back trouble has gone.

 For easy at-home sciatica pain relief, watch the video below from Jade, one of our expert physios:

 Sciatica is a painful and life limiting condition.
 But, unless you’re in the small 5% of people who nothing can be done other than surgery, there ARE things you can do.
 And I think what is best understand about sciatica – and something that should be communicated a lot more by health professionals trying to help people suffering – is that often when you’re trying to make sciatica better in the long run, an increase in pain in the short run is normal.
 Not nice.
 But par for the course!

 And in the end, will mean for a much more speedy return to better health than sitting and praying for time, popping more and more painkillers!

-Article written by Paul Gough and to be published in the Hartlepool Mail, “Feeling Great” weekly health column on Wednesday the 28th Jan, 2015.
+Article originally written by Paul Gough and to be published in the Hartlepool Mail, “Feeling Great” weekly health column on Wednesday the 28th Jan, 2015.